joshwcomeau/guppy/README.md

 ### How it works

 Guppy is an electron application that secretly runs terminal commands for you in the background.
-It uses **create-react-app**, with support coming soon for other project types, like Gatsby and Next.
+It uses **create-react-app** and **gatsby-cli**.
+Support could conceivably be added for Next, and other project types (including non-React ones)

-Guppy adds a new key to your `package.json` to store project-related information.
+Guppy adds a new top-level key to your `package.json` to store project-related information.
 It also reads from `package.json` to figure out the current dependencies, and see which tasks are available (via `scripts`).

-Originally, Guppy was going to be much more agnostic about project type.
-I had imagined that it would treat every `script` as a task, and they'd all work exactly the same way.
-I realized that this isn't very helpful, though; the tasks you want to perform are radically different, and should be treated as such!

-For example, the common script for running a development server is `start`.
-This is a long-running task, though, and extremely important for local development.
-Guppy separates it in the UI to have its own module.
-I can also imagine doing this for all of the built-in scripts, so that only user-defined scripts are treated generically.

-### Code Organization

-This project uses React and Redux.
-I'm also experimenting with holding most logic in "services".
-These are just modules (in `src/services`) that manage specific things, like creating a project, finding an available port, or helping provide routing info.
-They're essentially helper modules, but all geared around specifc tasks.

-A lot of the task-running logic lives in `middlewares/task.middleware.js`.
-This may move into a service at some point.

-### Temporary development notes

-This project is a create-react-app project, using Electron.
-I followed the instructions at https://medium.freecodecamp.org/building-an-electron-application-with-create-react-app-97945861647c (well, mostly; instead of using Foreman, I used concurrently, and came up with my own scripts strategy.
-But overall I mostly followed that blog post).
+Guppy has intelligent modules built around task types.
+For example, the dev server is no ordinary task, it's one that ought to be running throughout your time working on the project, and so it's given its own module at the top of the page.